 We have a written conflict resolution protocol.
 Hard conversations are held with care and structure, not avoided.

-Training, supervision, peer reflection, and mental health access for every facilitator.
+Training, supervision, peer reflection, mental health access — for every facilitator.
 You cannot pour from empty.